luisdelaye/Mexstrain/README.md

 location	Zapopan
 ```

-Next, you run the script again to see if there are no more mismatches:
+Next, run the script again to see if there are no more mismatches:

 ```
 $ perl curate_names.pl color_ordering.tsv metadata.tsv Mexico substitute.tsv